orca-browser/orca/README.md

 # Orca Browser

-Orca is a minimal, extensible, and light-weight web browser built on the WebKit rendering engine.
-With a powerful extension framework and base browser Orca is capable of doing 99% of what any major browser can do, just sans the bloat.
+Orca is a minimal, extensible, and light-weight web browser built on Mozilla's Gecko rendering engine, with the v8 engine used for JavaScript.
+With a powerful extension framework and base browser, Orca is extensible and unbloated.

 ## Installation
 ## Usage